 In particular, there are borlotti beans, which after cooking resemble Mexican pinto beans that just lost a bar fight.
 There are big white cannellini beans, that have a wonderfully creamy texture and commonly appear in soups and salads.
 And there are fava beans, which many Italians grow in their gardens, and that are commonly eaten raw when freshly picked.
 Once dried, you can cook favas in the same manner as any other large bean.

 Lentils and garbanzos—two of the world’s most popular beans—also frequently appear in Italian cooking.
 If you want to learn more about Italian beans, here’s a terrific introduction to the topic.
-And if you’re new to cooking beans, don’t miss our beans guide.
+And if you’re new to cooking beans, don’t miss my beans guide.

 Herbs and Spices

 Nearly every Italian dish incorporates plenty of herbs.
 In fact, it’s fair to assert that Italian cooking relies more heavily on herbs than does any other cuisine.